-INTERNET SAFETY AND ACCEPTABLE USE - 5037
+INTERNET SAFETY AND ACCEPTABLE USE - Also refer to Board policy 5037

 Students are expected to use computers and the Internet as an educational resource.
 The following procedures and guidelines govern the use of computers and the Internet at school.
 Student